WZNT-KimHyeJin/WZNT-KimHyeJin/README.md

 ### How are you? 👋
 💻 I’m majoring in CSE

-🎈 I’m currently learning Speaking Korean
+🎈 I’m currently learning to speak Korean

 🌟 Men have fogotten this truth, but you must not forget it you become responsible, forever, for what you tamed🌹